 Methods for TruSeq Total Stranded RNA kits will be developed first and are expected to launch this summer, followed by other methods later in the year.

 About the Hamilton Microlab NIMBUS and STAR Workstations: The NIMBUS Workstation is a smaller, personal liquid handling system designed to accommodate all sample prep needs for next-generation sequencers at a more affordable price point, without losing the functionality of the higher-throughput Microlab STAR Workstations.
 For more information, visit the Hamilton Robotics website.

-Hamilton Robotics designs and manufactures fully automated robotic systemsfor samples preparation and storage.
-The products range from unique, custom laboratory automation solutions (turnkey solutions) to standard applications validated through partnership programs with renowned biotechnology companies as well as OEM solutions to the top ten diagnostic companies.
+Hamilton Robotics designs and manufactures fully automated robotic systems for samples preparation and storage.
+The products range from unique, custom laboratory automation solutions (turnkey solutions) on standard applications validated through partnership programs with renowned biotechnology companies as well as OEM solutions to the top ten diagnostic companies.
 Hamilton Storage Technologies designs and manufactures cold storage systems for biobanking and other applications.